 Andrea E. Neuman is a partner in the New York office of Gibson, Dunn & Crutcher and admitted to practice in both New York and California.
-Ms. Neuman Co-Chairs Gibson Dunn’s Transnational Litigation Practice Group and is a member of the firm’s International Arbitration, Appellate, Class Action, and Environmental Litigation and Mass Tort Practice Groups.
+Ms. Neuman Co-Chairs Gibson Dunn’s Transnational Litigation Practice Group and is a member of the firm’s International Arbitration, Environmental Litigation and Mass Tort, Class Action and Appellate Practice Groups.

-Ms. Neuman is a high-stakes trial lawyer, whose cases include billion dollar matters in both international and domestic forums.
-The international features of her work span Central and South America and are comprised of in country as well as U.S. based litigation including foreign plaintiffs.
-Domestically, her practice spans all U.S. Federal and State courts.
-She represents clients in an array of industries, including oil and gas, food and agriculture, aerospace, technology, accounting, real estate and financial services.
-In addition, she has served as trial counsel for state and local governments.
-She has obtained both defense and multimillion-dollar plaintiff judgments.
+Ms. Neuman is a high-stakes trial lawyer whose victories include billion dollar matters in both international and domestic forums.
+Her international work spans Central, South and North America at both the trial and appellate levels.
+Domestically, she represents clients in an array of industries nationwide, including oil and gas, food and agriculture, aerospace, technology, accounting, real estate and financial services.
+She has also served as trial counsel for state and local governments.

 Throughout her career, Ms. Neuman has received numerous accolades for her strategic and courtroom accomplishments.
 She was named by Benchmark Litigation as a “Litigation Star,” one of the nation’s “Top 100 Trial Lawyers,” one of the “Top 250 Women in Litigation,” and repeatedly named one of California’s “Top 100 Lawyers” by the Daily Journal.
 She was also named as one of Latin America’s “Top 100 Lawyers” and as one of Latin America’s “Top 50 Female Lawyers” by Latinvex, received the “California Lawyer Attorneys of the Year” (CLAY) Award from California Lawyer magazine, “Attorney of the Year” from The Recorder and has been repeatedly recognized as a “Top Female Litigator” in the State of California.
 Ms. Neuman has also been recognized by The National Law Journal as an “Energy & Environmental Trailblazer” and by The Best Lawyers in America© in the field of Commercial Litigation.

 Ms. Neuman received her Juris Doctor from the University of Virginia, and dual degrees from the University’s McIntire School of Commerce with high distinction.